-Which brings me back to why I’m writing this blog: Am I the only one that thinks calling it Good Friday is kinda weird?
+Which brings me back to why I’m writing this blog.
+Am I the only one that thinks calling it Good Friday is kind of weird?
 I mean, there’s really nothing good about it.
-Some guy that seemed like a really nice guy got nailed to a cross and suffered immeasurably until he died, and for some reason we celebrate this?
-They probably walk into church all smiles and shit saying “Happy Good Friday” to eachother while they eat crackers, drink wine, and sing songs for an hour.
-I don’t know, just seems like a strange way to honor somebody’s death.
-That is why I think it would make a lot more sense to call it Bad Friday, and I’m sure Jesus would back me up on that.
+Jesus, who seemed like a really nice guy, got nailed to a cross and suffered immeasurably until he died, and for some reason they celebrate this?
+The whole thing just seems a little backwards to me, but what do I know (Besides everything).

-It isn’t just the name, the whole idea of it is weird to me.
-On Christmas you celebrate the birth of Jesus, which makes sense.
-On Easter you celebrate the return of Jesus, which also makes sense.
+On Christmas, you celebrate the birth of Jesus, which makes sense.
+On Easter, you celebrate the return of Jesus, which also makes sense.
 But why would you celebrate the death of Jesus?
-That would be like popping open a bottle of champagne while listening to “Celebration” by Kool and the Gang at my grandma’s funeral.
+That would be like popping open a bottle of champagne and dancing to “Celebration” by Kool and the Gang at my grandma’s funeral.
 You’re supposed to celebrate the death of somebody you hate, not the son of God.
-When Hitler died, I’m sure everybody cheered and started fucking in the middle of the streets from how happy they were.
-Yet every year the anniversary of Jesus getting killed comes around and Christians react the same way, except with more singing and less sex.
-Well maybe missionary position sex, but thats not real sex.
+When Hitler died, I’m sure everybody was singing cheerful songs and fucking eachother in the middle of the streets.
+Every year the anniversary of Jesus getting killed comes around and Christians react the same way, except with more singing and less fucking.
+Well maybe some missionary sex, but we all know thats not real sex.
 Doggy style or GTFO